cxsorious/scum-server-docker/readme.md

-# SCUM Dedicated Server on Docker (for Unraid Server)
+# SCUM Dedicated Linux Server (for Docker on Unraid Server)

 This project allows you to easily run a dedicated SCUM game server using Docker.